Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Radio Analysis

 Following \citet{chrimesfhn}, we derive formulas for the CSM electron number density $n_e$ and the wind density $\dot M/v_w$.
 This assumes the CSM resulted from a spherical stellar wind with mass-loss rate $\dot M$ and wind velocity $v_w$, where $\dot M/v_w=4 \pi m_p R^2 n_e$ and $m_p$ is the proton mass.
 Thus,

 The peak frequency and flux density of the SED at a given epoch are measured by fitting a smoothed broken-power law of the form

 We choose $s=1$ for the smoothness parameter, as was done in previous LFBOT studies \citep{bright2022, chrimes2024, nayana2025}.
 We also set $a_1=5/2$ to fix the power-law slope of the self-absorbed half of the SED, as required by Chevalier's formulation.
-When an epoch involves observations from multiple observations, we impose a 10\% error floor on the flux density.
+When an epoch involves observations from multiple observatories, we apply an extra error in quadrature equal to 10\% of the flux density to account for systematic effects between arrays.
 A fit is performed only when we have detections on either side of the SED's peak.
 The best-fit parameters from the broken power-law fit are provided in Table~\ref{tab:synchro_fit} in Appendix~\ref{sec:appendix-tables}.
 If we are unable to perform a broken power-law fit, we use the values at the detection closest to the peak's implied location in place of the frequency and flux density at peak, and calculations based on these values will instead set limits on the synchrotron parameters.
 The inferred synchrotron parameters are listed in Table~\ref{tab:synchro} in Appendix~\ref{sec:appendix-tables}, and the results are displayed in Figure~\ref{fig:synchrotron}.
 This includes epochs where we do fit a broken-power law and have point estimates for parameters, and epochs where we can only constrain the peak's location and place limits on parameters instead.
 We find that the implied CSM densities for these six LFBOTs are comparable to those derived in the literature for previous LFBOTs, with values of 10--100 $\mathrm{cm}^{-3}$ at radii of $10^{17} \mathrm{cm}$.